 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

-Fast Flight Tracker, All Day Forecast and Great File Converter are the names of apps that are classified as browser hijackers too.
+Fast Flight Tracker, All Day Forecast and Great File Converter are the names of apps that are also classified as browser hijackers.
 Unfortunately, there are many others.
-In most cases apps of this type are designed to promote some fake search engine (change settings of web browsers) and collect various data.
-Not many of them operate as they were advertised, more often than not they do not deliver any promised features and are designed only to generate revenue for their developers.
+In most cases, apps of this type promote fake search engines (they change web browser settings) and collect data.
+Few operate as advertised or deliver any useful features.
+They are designed only to generate revenue for the developers.

 How did Relola install on my computer?

-In most cases people do not download and install browser hijackers (and other PUAs) intentionally.
-It usually happens when they click deceptive ads or download and/or install software without dismissing offers to download and/or install additional apps.
-Unwanted downloads or installation via deceptive ads occur when those ads run scripts designed to download and/or install some unwanted app.
-In other cases PUAs get downloaded and/or installed when they are included in various download and/or installation setups.
-Typically, information about additionally included apps can be found in options of setups such as "Custom", "Advanced", etc. However, quite often people leave those settings unchanged and that is how PUAs are being allowed to be downloaded and installed through setups of other programs in most cases.
+In most cases, people do not download or install browser hijackers (or other PUAs) intentionally.
+This usually happens when they click deceptive ads or download and/or install software without dismissing offers to download/install additional apps.
+Unwanted downloads and installations also occur when deceptive ads run scripts designed to download and install unwanted apps.
+In other cases, PUAs are downloaded/installed when they are included into download/installation set-ups.
+Typically, information about these additionally-included apps can be found in options such as "Custom", "Advanced", etc. Many people leave these settings unchanged, thereby allowing PUAs to be downloaded or installed through the set-ups of other programs.

-It is not recommended to download or install programs (and files) from unofficial pages, through third party downloaders, installers, Peer-to-Peer networks (like eMule, torrent clients, etc.), and other channels of this kind.
-There are many cases where they are used to distribute various unwanted apps.
-We recommend to download all programs and files from official websites and via direct download links.
-Furthermore, quite often download and installation setups contain settings like "Advanced", "Manual", "Custom", and so on.
-It is always a good idea to check them and if they mention offers to download or install other software, then they should be dismissed.
-Also, it is not safe to click ads that are displayed on questionable websites.
-When clicked, they either redirect users to untrustworthy websites or cause unwanted downloads, or installations.
-Unfortunately, unreliable ads might be shown on some legitimate pages too.
-In order stop browsers from opening shady pages or displaying ads it is required to uninstall all unwanted or suspicious apps (extensions, add-ons or plug-ins) that are installed on them.
-If that does not solve the problem, then it might be necessary to uninstall software of this kind that is installed on the operating system too.
-If your computer is already infected with Relola, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.
+Do not download/install programs or files from unofficial web pages, through third party downloaders, installers, Peer-to-Peer networks (eMule, torrent clients, etc.), or other channels of this kind.
+In many cases, they are used to distribute unwanted apps.
+Download all programs and files from official websites and via direct download links.
+Check all download and installation settings such as "Advanced", "Manual", "Custom", and so on.
+Decline any offers to download or install other software.
+Do not click ads that are displayed on dubious websites, since they can redirect to other untrustworthy sites or cause unwanted downloads/installations.
+Unfortunately, dubious ads might also be displayed on legitimate web pages.
+To stop browsers from opening dubious web pages or displaying ads, remove all unwanted or suspicious apps (extensions, add-ons, plug-ins) that are installed.
+If that does not resolve the problem, it might be necessary to also uninstall software of this kind from the operating system.
+If your computer is already infected with Relola, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

-Relola browser hijacker asks for a permission to read and change various data:
+Relola browser hijacker asks permission to read and change various data: